OmniCustom: Sync Audio-Video Customization Via Joint Audio-Video Generation Model: Methods

 where $r \in \{I^{r}, A^{r}\}$. $A_i$ and $B_i$ ($i \in \{Q, K, V\}$) are low-rank matrices in $\mathbb{R}^{n \times d}$ and $\mathbb{R}^{d \times n}$ separately.
 Here, $n \ll d$, parameterizing the LoRA transformation.
 RoPE~\cite{su2024roformer} is also applied to $Q^r$ and $K^r$.
 Consequently, the resulting reference-image or reference-audio features (\ie, $Z^r$) and the resulting features of video or audio branch (\ie, $Z$) are derived as:

 where $[\cdot~;~\cdot]$ denotes concatenation along the sequential dimension.
-Furthermore, to reinforce identity and timbre signals, we use InsightFace~\cite{deng2019arcface} and Naturalspeech 3~\cite{ju2024naturalspeech} to extract 512-D facial embeddings and 256-D timbre embeddings.
-These embeddings are processed independently via several trainable linear layers.
+Furthermore, to reinforce identity and timbre signals, we use InsightFace~\cite{deng2019arcface} and Naturalspeech 3~\cite{ju2024naturalspeech} to extract facial embeddings ($\mathbf{E}_f \in \mathbb{R}^{1\times 512}$) and timbre embeddings ($\mathbf{E}_t \in \mathbb{R}^{1\times 256}$).
+These reference embeddings are processed independently via several trainable linear layers.
 Then, the projected identity features are added to the self-attention output features $Z$ in the video branch, while the projected timbre features are added to $Z$ in the audio branch.
+The process can be expressed as:

-Here, the facial embeddings and timbre embeddings are each mapped into a single global token of sequence length 1, which serves as a global condition for the video and audio branch.
+where $\varepsilon_{\phi}(.)$ is trainable learner layers, $\mathbf{E}$ indicates corresponding reference embeddings.
+Note that the facial embeddings and timbre embeddings are a single feature, which serves as a global condition for each branch.
 Next, we apply LoRA to the output linear layer to further reduce parameters involved in fine-tuning.